CONSORTIUM PRIVACY STATEMENT

 promotion, survey, or other feature.

-material.
+information and/or promotional material geared to your profession.
 If you would no longer like to receive

-promotional email or SMS

-communications from us, please refer to the “How Can You Manage Your
+promotional email communications from us, please refer to the “How Can You

-share your individual voluntary response information to email communications with the sponsor of
+your response information to email communications with the sponsor(s) of

-the professionally relevant program with which you
+the professionally relevant program with which you interact.